rightfold/99/README.md

 99 is a system that consists of multiple parts.

-### Dashboard

-The dashboard is a GUI app for interacting with 99 manually.

 ### Funnel

 The funnel is the thing you send events to from your app.